satishgunjal/satishgunjal.github.io/_posts/ml_intro_and_learning_plan/2020-05-01-Machine_Learning_Introduction_And_Learning_Plan.md

 * Step3: Test the algorithm with some test datasets.
 * Step4: Use open source library like scikit-learn to test same algorithm

 Since scikit-learn library has all the machine learning algorithms implemented it is very tempting to just start using it.
-But if you are beginner, I will strongly advise you to follow above plan so that you will learn inner workings of every algorithm and it may make huge difference in long run.
+But if you are beginner, I would recommond you to follow above plan so that you will learn inner workings of every algorithm and it will make huge difference in long run.

 Without further ado lets start with it...

 ![fresh_start.png](https://github.com/satishgunjal/images/blob/master/fresh_start2.png?raw=true)